Go Ad-Free

 logoThe People's Perspective on Medicine

 Has your doctor told you if you are taking a drug for an unapproved use?
 By unapproved we mean for an “indication” that has never received a review from the FDA.
 It is estimated that when teenagers go to a doctor, one third of the time they get an off label med (Pediatrics, Oct.
 2019).
-That means they are participating in an experiment.
+In essence, they are participating in an experiment.
 Adults are frequently in a similar boat.
 Some experts estimate that antipsychotics, anticonvulsants and antidepressants are frequently prescribed off label to older people (Drugs & Aging, June 1, 2012).
+You might be surprised to learn that nearly 10 million people take gabapentin.
+Many of them don’t realize that they are taking it “off label.”

 Does It Matter If You’re Taking an Off Label Med?